odea-project/qAlgorithms/report/discussion_tests.md

 is control of another test which concluded similarity, but with a high degree of uncertainty.

-## Feature List Similarity Visualisation
+## Consistency of the Feature-finding Algorithm
 The similarity parameter for the feature generation test is the number of features normalised to the number of scans.
 This measure was chosen due to the high consistency observed in the ten replicates.
 As control limit, the three